openebs-archive/openebs-docs/docs/alphafeatures.md

   cstor-pool-mirror   106m
   </div>

-- Obtain the details of used blockdevices and avaiable blockdevices using the following command:
+- Obtain the details of used blockdevices and available blockdevices using the following command:

   ```
   kubectl get bd -n openebs